 Irving is a relatively large city located in the state of Texas.
 With a population of 238,289 people and 53 constituent neighborhoods, Irving is the 13th largest community in Texas.

-Unlike some cities, Irving isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irving are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Irving is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Irving is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Irving who work in office and administrative support (14.48%), sales jobs (9.61%), and management occupations (9.15%).
+There are especially a lot of people living in Irving who work in office and administrative support (14.33%), sales jobs (9.40%), and management occupations (8.85%).

 Also of interest is that Irving has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Irving is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.